Relationship obsessive–compulsive disorder: Cognitive-Behavioral Model of OCD

 In ROCD, intrusions relating to the "rightness" of relationship or the suitability of the relationship partner (e.g., not smart, moral or good looking enough) are often the most distressing.
 In order to reduce the distress associated with such intrusions, individuals with ROCD often use various mental or behavioral strategies.
-For instance, they often try and get reassurance from others that the partner or the relationship is good enough, they may test the partner or check (from up close) their perceived flaw, they may look for information on the internet on "how do I know I'm in the right relationship" or assess their physical reaction and feelings towards their partner.
-These and similar behaviors, increase the attention given to the intrusion, give it more importance and make it more frequent.
+For instance, they often try to get reassurance from others that the partner or the relationship is good enough; they may test the partner or check (from up close) their perceived flaw; they may look for information on the internet on "how do I know I'm in the right relationship"; or assess their physical reaction and feelings towards their partner.
+These and similar behaviors increase the attention given to the intrusions, giving them a sense of increased importance, and increase their frequency.
 Individuals with ROCD also give catastrophic meaning to intrusions based on extreme maladaptive beliefs such as being in a relationship they are not absolutely sure about always leads to extreme disaster.
-Such beliefs lead individuals with ROCD to interpret common relationship doubts in a catastrophic way provoking compulsive mental acts and behaviors such as repeated checking of perceived flaws or repeated assessment of the strength and quality of one's feelings towards the partner.
+Such beliefs lead individuals with ROCD to interpret common relationship doubts in a catastrophic way, provoking compulsive mental acts and behaviors such as repeated checking of perceived flaws or repeated assessment of the strength and quality of one's feelings towards the partner.

+Treatment

+First-line Treatments

+Several treatment options exists for OCD (including ROCD).
+First-line treatments includes psychotherapy such as cognitive behavioral therapy (CBT), and drugs such as SSRIs.

-Treatment of ROCD symptoms often involve psycho-education about the disorder and the CBT model, exposure and response prevention to feared thoughts or images and challenging of maladaptive relationship beliefs (e.g., believing that being in love means being happy all the time) and more common OCD beliefs such as perfectionism and intolerance of uncertainty.
-Recently, mobile applications have been developed to assist therapists challenge maladaptive beliefs associated with OCD and ROCD symptoms.
+CBT with exposure and response prevention treats OCD by exposing the patient to feared thoughts or images and challenging maladaptive relationship beliefs (e.g., believing that being in love means being happy all the time) and more common OCD beliefs such as perfectionism and intolerance of uncertainty.
+This treatment includes exposing patients to stimuli that are often avoided due to fear coupled with preventing them from engaging in fear-neutralizing rituals.
+If other people are involved in obsessions and compulsions, as often seen in ROCD, they also may be part of the treatment to uncouple the obsession and compulsion, as well as decrease overall OCD behaviors.
+Additionally, working on social skills for relationships, such as conflict resolution and communication may be effective in reducing ROCD symptoms.

+Psychotherapy is a highly effective, evidence-based treatment for OCD.
+A recent meta-analysis found 42-52% of patients experience symptom remission after psychotherapy including exposure and response prevention.
+Psychotherapy is also associated with fewer side effects compared to pharmacological treatments like SSRIs.

+SSRIs treat OCD symptoms by disrupting the action of serotonergic transporters.
+Though SSRIs are also used to treat depression, higher doses tend to be more effective in patients with OCD.
+However, evidence supporting SSRI use as a treatment for OCD is mixed, and SSRIs tend to be less effective than psychotherapy in treating OCD symptoms.
+Use of SSRIs as a treatment for OCD, especially in high doses, requires additional monitoring and is associated with side effects.